Angueira

-Angueira is a former civil parish in the municipality (concelho) of Vimioso, continental Portugal.
+Angueira /pt/ /mwl/ is a former civil parish in the municipality (concelho) of Vimioso, continental Portugal.
 In 2013, the parish merged into the new parish Caçarelhos e Angueira.
-The population in 2011 was 116, in an area of 22.18 km².
+The population in 2011 was 116, in an area of 22.18 km^{2}.
 It is situated near the north-west corner of the district of Bragança.

 History

 Until 1853, Angueira was part of the extinct municipality of Outeiro.

 This early history is marked by a community of several chapels, the one to São Miguel, as legend suggests, was founded by a former general, who turned hermit (and was later buried at the door of the temple).